Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 4th set = rocks color (RGBA)
 			// 5th set = tires color (RGBA)
 			"Props Colors"					"255,255,255,255|255,255,255,255|255,255,255,180|255,255,255,255|255,255,255,255"
+		}
+		"Particles"
+		{

-			// The Super Tank will spawn with a particle effect.
+			// The Super Tank's body will have a particle effect.
 			// --
 			// 0: OFF
 			// 1: ON
-			"Particle Effect"				"0"
+			"Body Particle"					"0"

-			// The particle effects for the Super Tank.
+			// The particle effects for the Super Tank's body.
 			// Combine numbers in any order for different results.
 			// Character limit: 7
 			// --